 Interactions with other medicines

-Entresto may interact with other medications and herbal supplements, so check with your doctor or pharmacist before starting Entresto or before starting any new medicines.
+Entresto may interact with other medicines and herbal supplements, so check with your doctor or pharmacist before starting Entresto and before starting any new medicines.

 |Don't take NSAIDs (anti-inflammatory pain relief medication) unless you have spoken to your doctor or pharmacist.|

 |The combination of Entresto with NSAIDs can worsen your heart failure and is harmful to your kidneys.
 Examples of commonly used NSAIDs are: